 Linguistic analysis, which studies the way words are used, is an example of analytic-philosophy.

-- A philosophical school of the 20th century whose central methodology is the analysis of concepts or language.
+- A philosophical school of the 20th century predominant in the United States and Great Britain whose central concerns are the nature of logic, concepts, and language.
 Leading practitioners have included Bertrand Russell, George Edward Moore, Rudolf Carnap, and Ludwig Wittgenstein.

 - (philosophy) A style of philosophy that came to dominate English-speaking countries in the 20th century.